bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 ---
-title: "`bdk-rn`: How bdk-rn was developed"
+title: "`bdk-rn`: Behind the scenes"
 description: "bdk-rn: React Native version of BitcoinDevKit.
 Insight into how bdk-rn was developed"
 authors:
     - Bitcoin Zavior